jundalisay/spblist/content/en/research/mohammad/quran/sura-007d.md

 177. Evil is the metaphor of the people who reject Our signs and wrong themselves.

-178. Whomever Allah guides is the guided one.
+178. Whomever Enki guides is the guided one.
 And whomever He sends astray—these are the losers.

 179. We have destined for Hell multitudes of jinn and humans.
 They have hearts with